Helmut Benthaus: Player-manager for Basel

 Benthaus won his third championship with Basel at the end of their 1969–70 season.
 The team again finished one point clear of Lausanne Sports who ended the season in second position again.
 Basel won 15 of the 26 games, drawing seven, losing four times, they scored 59 and conceded 23 goals.
 During this season Benthaus played 23 league matches and scored five goals.
 On 14 September 1969 Basel started in the Swiss Cup in the round of 32 with a 10–0 home win against Minerva Bern (as result of merger later renamed Breitenrain Bern).
 In the round of 16 played on 12 October Basel had a home match against Grenchen which was won 3–2.
 In the quarter-final, played in November, Basel had a two legged tie against Xamax-Sports NE (later renamed Neuchâtel Xamax).
 This was won 7–2 on aggregate.
-The semi-final was also a two legged tie and this against [Servette FC|Servette Genève].
+The semi-final was also a two legged tie and this against Servette Genève.
 Basel won both legs and 6–1 on aggregate.
 The final was played on 18 May 1970 in the Wankdorf Stadium, but was lost against Zürich after extra time.
 Benthaus played all seven Cup games.
 In the European Cup Basel were drawn against Scottish club Celtic.
 The first leg, which played on 17 September 1969 in the St. Jakob Stadium in front of 37,587 spectators, ended in a goalless draw.
 The return leg on 1 October in Celtic Park attracted 49,976 spectators.
 Celtic won the game 2–0 and advanced to the next round.
 Benthaus played both games.
 In the 1969 Cup of the Alps Basel won their group and in the final they beat Bologna 3–1 after extra time.

 Towards the end of his playing career Benthaus stood on the side line as team manager and he only substituted himself into the game if it was not running as he wanted it.
-Benthaus played 11 games in the 1970–71 FC Basel season, just four of which in the starting formation and seven as an inwards substitution.
+Benthaus played 11 games (two goals) in the 1970–71 FC Basel season, just four of which in the starting formation and seven as an inwards substitution.
 Basel won 18 of their 26 league games, drawing six, losing just twice and they scored 67 goals conceding 26.
 Basel completed the regular season level on points with Grasshopper Club Zürich.
 Therefore, the teams had to contest a play-off game.
 This took place on 8 June 1971 to decide the title winners.
 Grasshopper won the play-off 4–3 after extra time.